 One Keyword Ad Groups

 A major obstruction to AdWords performance is when people decide to bundle 20-30 keywords in a one ad group.
 Usually people do this because the keywords share a theme, or they are similar.
 Google actually recommends that you do this.
 However, Google recommends a lot of things in AdWords that will absolutely be detrimental to your campaign.
-In this case though, too many keywords means it’s going to be difficult for you to match your keywords to your ads.
-If you have 30 keywords in one ad group, you should have 15-20 ads set up for that same ad group.
+In this case though, too many keywords means it’s going to be challenging for you to match your keywords to your ads.
+And that could lower your overall ranking.
+If you have 30 keywords in one ad group, you should have 5-10 ads set up for that same ad group.
 Your ad is more likely to show up higher when the keyword matches the ad text.
 In search marketing, the slightest difference in ad text could mean the difference between somebody clicking your ad, or your competitor’s ad.

 What’s more is that when you have a super profitable keyword, one that is driving a ton of ROI, you want to direct as much money to that keyword as you can.
 So, why would you have an ad group with 30 keywords in it when you have one keyword that is out-performing the rest?
 Those dollars that are going toward those “meh” keywords could be going toward profitable keywords that actually work for you.